xdaruis/mojo-chat/README.md

 - `make all`: Runs build, format, lint, and test.
 - `make build`: Installs deps (pnpm) for client/server and builds the client.
 - `make build-clean`: Same as build, but with `--frozen-lockfile` (exact lockfile versions).
-- `make build-prod`: Production build; prunes client dev deps and installs server prod deps.
 - `make format`: Formats client/server and Prisma schema.
 - `make lint`: Type-checks the server (`pnpm tsc`).
 - `make test`: Generates Prisma client, prepares test DB, runs tests.
-- `make test-prod`: Installs with frozen lockfile, runs tests, then prunes to prod deps.

 ## Development
 1. Make sure you've set up the environment variables in the `.env` file correctly.
 2. Run `make` to build the project and run tests.
-3. Cd into server and run 'pnpm dev' to start the server in development mode.
+3. Cd into server and run `pnpm dev` to start the server in development mode.
-4. cd into client and run 'pnpm dev' to start the client in development mode.
+4. Cd into client and run `pnpm dev` to start the client in development mode.
 5. Client app should be available at http://localhost:3000.